Book a Weekend Tour →

 From ~$250/family

-Stradbroke is Brisbane's perfect family island getaway β€” accessible by ferry from Cleveland (no car required, or you can take the car), calm waters on the western side for young kids, legendary whale watching from Point Lookout (June–October), and sea turtles almost guaranteed in the waters off the headland.
-Accommodation ranges from basic camping to comfortable B&Bs.
+Minjerribah (the Quandamooka name for North Stradbroke Island, now the official name) is Brisbane's perfect family island getaway — accessible by ferry from Cleveland (no car required, or take the car on the barge), calm waters on the western side for young kids, legendary whale watching from Point Lookout (June–November), and sea turtles almost guaranteed in the waters off the headland.

 Gold Coast Theme Parks

-Gold Coast β€” 1 hr from Brisbane
+Gold Coast — 1 hr from Brisbane

 1 hr drive